-The fact is that there are several potentially harmful chemicals that are known to be present in some disposable diapers, including chlorine, dyes, fragrances, phthalates, and more.
+The fact is there are potentially harmful chemicals that are known to be present in some disposable diapers, including chlorine, dyes, fragrances, phthalates, and more.
 We advise relying on the Skeptic's Rule of Thumb when it comes to potentially harmful ingredients:

 Super Absorbent Polymer (SAP)